ladybug-tools/ladybug-web/archive/solar-calculator/readme.md

 Therefore we propose a new effort that stands on their shoulders.
 Currently there are two calculators.
 One based on Bostock - the other on NOAA.
 They replace the previous SunCalc.js code which has been used in unaltered form.
-Currently the Bostck calculater is being used.
+Currently the Bostock calculator is being used.